Five jailed over theft of 40 anti-tank mines in Warrington

 Kris Keith Black, 23, of Woodchurch Road, Birkenhead, was jailed for five years and seven months after pleading guilty to theft and possessing explosives.

 Jason McKee 27, of Valley Road, Bromborough, was jailed for seven years and four months handling stolen goods and possessing explosives and a weapon.

-He originally denied all the charges but admitted possession of a weapon.'Atmosphere of panic'
+He originally denied all the charges but admitted possession of a weapon.

 Michael David Arthur Hellon 31, of Hadfield Close, Sheffield, was jailed for five years for handling stolen goods and possessing explosives.
 He denied both charges but was found guilty after a trial.